freeCodeCamp/boilerplate-mochachai/README.md

 18th Test if an Object is an Instance of a Constructor
 19th Run Functional Tests on API Endpoints using Chai-HTTP
 20th Run Functional Tests on API Endpoints using Chai-HTTP II
 21th Run Functional Tests on an API Response using Chai-HTTP III - PUT method
+22th Run Functional Tests on an API Response using Chai-HTTP IV - PUT method

 # Quality Assurance with Chai